thomas-young-2013/open-box/docs/en/installation/installation_guide.md

 For macOS users who have trouble installing pyrfr, refer to [tips](./install-pyrfr-on-macos.md).

+For macOS users who have trouble building scikit-learn， this [documentation](./openmp_macos.md) might help.

 For Windows users who have trouble installing lazy_import, refer to [tips](./install-lazy_import-on-windows.md).